If something seems too good to be true, then it usually is. Here’s a few red flags to watch for when searching for an editor for your book.

 I can’t tell you how many horror stories I’ve heard from authors who paid good money only to be ghosted by their so-called editor.
 Even in other industries, once a sale is made, the aftercare is practically nonexistent these days—the salesman who was once all ears and smiles soon disappears or acts like you are now a huge inconvenience.
 Customer service has drastically gone downhill since the good ole days, but I believe good customer service is the key to not only securing a new client but also having them return to you time and time again.
 Want a good testimonial, referrals to new potential clients, or a long-term/repeat client?
 Treat your customers well.
 That starts with good communication skills.

-Is your editor responding to you quickly and in a timely fashion?
+On that note, is your editor responding to you quickly and in a timely fashion?
 Are they clearly communicating what you can expect if you were to hire them?
 Pay attention to the grammar, spelling, rhythm, etc. of your editor’s communication during the inquiry and onboarding process, as this will clue you in to their skillset.
 Don’t be afraid to ask whether they edit in their primary language (for example, if they edit US English, is that their first language?).
 You want someone who fully understands all the dialects, slang, idioms, adages, proverbs, and cultural expressions that come with a specific language.
-Your editor should be happy to answer any questions you have for them regarding their process, what their service entails, and what you can expect if you hire them, and that includes during and after your project is complete.
-And finally, testimonials will let you know how the entire experience was for other authors who have worked with your editor.
+Your editor should be happy to answer any questions you have for them regarding their process, what their service entails, and what you can expect if you hire them, and that includes during and even after your project is complete.
+And finally, testimonials will let you know how the entire experience was for other authors who have previously worked with your editor.

-If your editor does not require a contract, run as fast as you can in the other direction…especially if they ask for money up front.
+If your editor does not require a contract, run as fast as you can in the other direction . . . especially if they ask for money up front.
 Yes, most editors require a deposit to secure your spot on their calendar, usually in the vicinity of 50 percent.
 But without a contract in place, your so-called editor might be scam artist who plans to take your money and run.

-If your editor offers a crazy bargain on their pricing, it could simply mean they are new to the industry, or perhaps they require lengthy turnaround times since they only edit as a side gig.
-But buyer beware: you could be sacrificing quality in favor of that lower cost.
+If your editor offers a crazy bargain on their pricing, it could simply mean they are new to the industry or perhaps they require lengthy turnaround times since they only edit as a side gig.
+But buyer beware: You could be sacrificing quality in favor of that lower cost.
 In any industry, someone who values their work and knows what they bring to the table should be charging accordingly.
 In addition, someone who edits full time rather than as a side gig likely takes their work more seriously, has certificates or degrees in the field, and invests in their business.
 As such, they need to turn a profit on their business in order to earn a living, and that means charging a more realistic price point for their services.

 So, let’s break down the cost.
 If Josie finds an editor who offers to edit her 75,000-word manuscript for $300, that’s only $4 an hour for a quality edit.
-Even at $1,000, the editor earns a mere $13 per hour—that’s still less than the current minimum wage in California, which is where Red Quill is based.
+Even at $1,000, the editor earns a mere $13 per hour—that’s still less than the current minimum wage in California, which is where Red Quill Editorial is based.
 And again, neither of these hourly numbers include anything beyond the first pass, such as communication with you, back-office tasks, or overhead.

 That’s right, a professional full-time editor doesn’t pocket their entire hourly fee.
-There’s overhead to run any business, including website hosting, credit card processing fees, hiring a tax or accounting professional on top of annual taxes due, fees for programs they may use, advertising and marketing, memberships to editorial associations like the EFA, memberships to writing groups like the RWA, continuing education to keep their skills sharp, and more.
+There’s overhead to run any business, including website hosting, credit card processing fees, hiring a tax or accounting professional on top of annual taxes due, fees for programs they may use, advertising and marketing, memberships to editorial associations like the EFA, memberships to writing groups such as the RWA, continuing education to keep their skills sharp, and much more.

 Therefore, we can conclude that an editor who charges such low pricing isn’t likely to spend 75 hours on Josie’s manuscript, which means she’s not getting the quality she’s expecting either.

-Yes, we try our best to rid your manuscript of any errors, but we are still human, just like you.
+Yes, we editors try our best to rid your manuscript of any errors, but we are still human, just like you.
 Well then, why not use AI rather than an editor?
 After all, there are so many options out there like ProWritingAid, Grammarly, or Hemingway Editor.

-The best method to minimize the errors left behind in your book is to put it through both a copyedit and a final proofread, using a different editor for each round.
+That being said, the best method to minimize the errors left behind in your book is to put it through both a copyedit and a final proofread, using a different editor for each round.
 To learn more about how many errors you can expect to be caught versus missed with this method, check out my article on why I recommend hiring both a copyeditor and proofreader.

-If Josie’s editor says they can complete a copy/line edit of her 75,000-word manuscript within three days when a manuscript that length should take more like twenty-three for a quality edit, how can they possibly be giving her book the time it truly deserves?
+If Josie’s editor says they can complete a line/copyedit of her 75,000-word manuscript within three days when a manuscript that length should take more like twenty-three days for a quality edit, how can they possibly be giving her book the time it truly deserves?
 In fact, Josie might wonder whether that editor is simply running her book through an AI program like those mentioned in point six above, and couldn’t she have done that herself for far less money?
 Absolutely.

 Referring back to the fifth point on this list regarding cost, time, and quality, it is impossible to have all three.
 Sad, but true.
 Now, if Josie’s editor offers to charge a higher price point (or a rush fee) to get her manuscript back to her in, say, fifteen days instead of twenty-three, that’s much more realistic and her editor should still be able to perform a quality job in that timeframe.
 What is likely happening in that case is her editor is working round the clock including weekends or putting in longer days to shorten the overall turnaround time.
 Charging more to compensate for the editor’s overtime and sacrifice they are making with what should be their personal time is an extremely reasonable expectation.
 After all, if you were to work overtime at your job, you would expect the same.